Diversity in the Arts

 Art and Culture Collective of Northern Sonoma County

-The Art and Culture Collective of Northern Sonoma County is a community-driven initiative committed to supporting local artists and promoting diversity in the arts.
-With a focus on equitable funding, the collective works to amplify the voices and perspectives of marginalized artists.
+Commissioned by the William and Flora Hewlett Foundation, the Art and Culture Collective of Northern Sonoma County is a community-driven initiative committed to supporting local artists and promoting diversity in the arts.
+With a focus on equitable funding and a participatory grant process, the seven members of the collective work to amplify the voices and perspectives of marginalized artists.

-The grants, made possible by a generous grant from the William + Flora Hewlett Foundation, aim to promote equitable funding in the arts by providing financial support to artists who have historically been underserved or excluded by other funding mechanisms.
+The grants aim to promote equity in the arts by providing direct financial support to artists who have historically been underserved or excluded by other funding mechanisms.
 Applications are open to all Sonoma County residents, with priority given to artists from the northern parts of the county, including Windsor, Healdsburg, Geyserville, and Cloverdale.
-Undocumented artists or arts and culture workers, young or emerging artists from historically marginalized communities, and artists with lived experiences as people of color received additional weight in the selection process.
+Undocumented artists and arts and culture workers, young or emerging artists from historically marginalized communities, and artists with lived experiences as people of color receive additional weight in the selection process.
+The end goal is to provide community-centric opportunities to members of the community.

 The Diversity in the Arts Grant provides up to $10,000 in funding to artists who are committed to uplifting culture, community, and creativity in Northern Sonoma County.